 Rationale: Allows for flexibility in conducting the diving event within the dual meet program which will permit more options for competing teams.

-5-3, 5-3-NOTE (NEW): Section 5-3 has been updated to provide lane and heat assignment protocol from the dual meet to the championship meet.
+5-3, 5-3-2, 5-3-6 NOTE: Section 5-3 has been updated to provide lane and heat assignment protocol from the dual meet to the championship meet.

 Rationale: Clarifies direction for situations in which the number of teams and/or entries cannot be equally divided into the number of available lanes.

 5-4-2: New language provides scoring protocol based on pool facilities with differing numbers of available lanes.

 Rationale: Clarifies protocol for number of qualifiers and scoring for facilities that have 4, 6, 8, 9, or 10 lanes available.

 9-4-6 NOTE 2 (NEW): The NOTE clarifies that it is permissible to conduct eleven-dive competitions during dual meets, double-dual meets, and other non-championship multi-team meets.